yuexujiang/MULocDeep/README.md

 ## Running on GPU or CPU

 If you want to use GPU, you also need to install [CUDA]( https://developer.nvidia.com/cuda-toolkit) and [cuDNN](https://developer.nvidia.com/cudnn); refer to their websites for instructions.
-CPU is only suitable for prediction not training.
+CPU prediction version will be released soon.
 ## Usage:
 ### Predict protein localization
 Predicting protein localization using the pretrained model is fairly simple.
 There are several parameters that need to be specified by users.
 They are explained as below: